Site Overlay

 Question: Don’t you think humans are superior to other animals, and as a result should be able to do whatever they want to them?
 Answer: No, I don’t believe humans are superior to other animals, and even if I did think that, it would still not be justification for inflicting pain and suffering on defenseless animals.

 Question: But we’ve always eaten other animals and consumed dairy products!
 Why should we change now?Answer: Just because we’ve always done something, doesn’t mean we should keep doing it this way.
+This sentence is dangerous!
 Women used to not be able to vote.
 We used to think it was okay to have slaves.
-We used to hang women accused of being witches.
+We used to hang women accused of being witches when they spoke their minds, or loved nature.
 Obviously, we no longer do these things.
-We know things now that we didn’t before, such as that eating meat contributes to global warming, water shortages, loss of biodiversity, habitat loss, and lots of other things.
+We know things now that we didn’t before, such as that eating meat contributes to global warming, water shortages, loss of biodiversity, habitat loss, pollution of rivers and oceans, and lots of other things.
 There is no reason we can’t use our intelligence to make changes that are better for the planet, for the animals, and for our own health.
 Let’s stop following the masses, and put our compassion and intelligence to action.
+How can we call ourselves civilized if this is how we treat our fellow earthlings?

 Question: It’s too overwhelming to think about!!
 How do I get started?
 Answer: Just like anything else, take it slow.
 You don’t have to stop eating all of these things overnight.
 Make small changes.
 Research vegan recipes.
 There are many, many, many people who offer free vegan recipes, such as on Instagram, every single day.
 There are very delicious vegan recipes out there.
 With a bit of patience and willingness to experiment, you will find things you enjoy.